-20. Table 2 gives a proposed performance indicator regarding the affordability of the council's capital strategy.
-It should be noted however that this indicator will increase

-- due to reductions in Government funding such as the elimination of New Homes Bonus and Services Grant allocation in 2024/25. - 21.
-Table 2 highlights that the annual cost of borrowing is due to be £4.645m by 2025/26.
-It also outlines the additional income (net of running costs) that most of this borrowing will generate, income is expected to decrease from £5.787m in 2023/24 to £5.739m in 2024/25.
-This is largely due to increasing expenditure reducing the overall net income the Council receives.
+- 20. Table 2 gives a proposed performance indicator regarding the affordability of the council's capital strategy.
+It should be noted however that this indicator will increase due to reductions in Government funding such as the elimination of New Homes Bonus and Services Grant allocation in 2023/24. - 21.
+Table 2 highlights that the annual cost of borrowing is due to be £3.701m by 2024/25.
+It also outlines the additional income (net of running costs) that most of this borrowing will generate, income is expected to increase from £4.910m in 2022/23 to £5.796m in 2024/25.
+Included in the income figures are estimated income levels for future investments such as the development of units at Strawberry Meadows as well as investment at Tatton.
 All forecast income is set at a prudent level.
 The opportunities and risks regarding the council's investment in income generating assets is analysed further in the 'Income Generating Activity' section of this report.